 How can I buy rapamycin for dogs?

-- with a prescription from your veterinarian
+- Send us a prescription from your veterinarian

 What is the rapamycin dosage for dogs?

 Our dosing is based on the Kaeberlein study on rapamycin for dogs at University of Washington,, and translates into 1 mg per 20-22 lbs of your pet’s weight given 3x weekly with food.
 Thus, 12 capsules will provide one month’s worth of benefits to your pet.

 How do I know the quality of your rapamycin for dogs?

 That is a GREAT question, given the variety of scams floating around on the web.
 And here is the answer.